The importance of continuity of care

-- My mother-in law likes slightly warm water for bathing ; it should not be too warm.
+- My mother-in law likes slightly warm water for bathing, and it should not be too warm.

-- I let them know my expectations – that the bathroom should not smell foul; the bathroom should be dry at all times.
+- I let them know my expectations – that the bathroom should not smell foul and should be dry at all times.

-- Talk to caregivers about how to handle challenging behaviour of seniors with conditions like Alzheimer’s disease and dementia.
-Don’t assume the caregiver would be familiar with the behavioural manifestations of the disease.
-Talk with them about it on the first day itself.
-Read online resources and speak with doctors about how to cope with difficult situations.
+- Talk to caregivers about how to handle the challenging behaviour of seniors with conditions like Alzheimer’s disease and dementia.
+And don’t assume the caregiver would be familiar with the behavioural manifestations of the disease.
+Talk to the caregiver about it on the first day itself.
+Also, read online resources and speak with doctors about how to cope with difficult situations.

-- Share the tricks that you may have learnt of in the journey as a caregiver.
-Make a list and keep adding to it.
+- Share the tricks that you may have learnt in the journey as a caregiver.
+Also, make a list and keep adding to it.
 Share it with the caregiver on her first day.
 It’ll help her feel more confident about handling the senior.
 For e.g.,

 - Sometimes, my mother-in-law does not understand how to swallow liquids and food.
 She can hold food in her mouth for a very long time without swallowing it.
 If you prompt her to speak something, she is likely to swallow her food first.